Methodology

 How we collect content

-For each company, we systematically crawl their career site and corporate pages to discover every publicly available employer brand page.
+For each company, we systematically crawl their careers site and corporate pages to discover every publicly available employer brand page.
 We do not cherry-pick pages or editorially select which content to analyse.
 Every employer brand page we can access is included.

 All content is collected automatically with no human editorial selection, ensuring every company is assessed on the same basis.
 We assess everything a company has published.
 No content is excluded or truncated.

-The four content categories
+The two content streams

 Decoupled scoring